Minitran Transdermal Patches

 Before using Minitran

-Do not use Minitran if your have an allergy to:
+Do not use Minitran if you are allergic to:

-- any medicine or food containing nitrates or nitrites
+- any other medicine or food containing nitrates or nitrites

 Some of the symptoms of an allergic reaction may include: